puyaalexxx/RailwayAppGraphQL/README.md

 - Docker and docker-compose for containerization
 - MariaDB as the database
 - GraphQL for API queries and mutations
 - RabbitMQ for messaging (MassTransit)
 -
 - Entity Framework Core for data access
 - Migrations to manage database schema changes
+- Repository Pattern for data access abstraction